Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-sustainability-policy.md

 ## Private Models and the HAi Lab

-As outlined in our [Corporate Social Responsibility](https://www.hornbill.com/hubfs/Policies/Corporate%20Social%20Responsibility.pdf) policy, our data center supplier are committed to net zero carbon emissions by 2050.
+As outlined in our <!--[Corporate Social Responsibility](https://www.hornbill.com/hubfs/Policies/Corporate%20Social%20Responsibility.pdf)--> policy, our data center supplier are committed to net zero carbon emissions by 2050.